mitryp/clear-formatting/README.md

 ...
 TypeError: unsupported format string passed to list.__format__
 ```
-To prevent this, we can use a conversion option of the `ValueFormatter` and a `Conversion` format class:
+To prevent this, a conversion option of the `ValueFormatter` and a `Conversion` format class can be used:

 ```python
 >>> vf = ValueFormatter(formats.Width(20), formats.Align.CENTER, formats.Fill('-'), conversion=formats.Conversion.STR)
 >>> lst = [1,2,3]